Ratings in depth

 Though pliable, the titanium head band remains durable as it stretches from ear to ear.
 It runs alongside a plastic casing that hides Glass' key components and gives it an overall clean look.
 This subtle style makes the exposed parts like the camera lens in the front stand out even more - for better or worse.

 Everyone's attention is also immediately drawn to the adjacent cube-shaped glass prism that sits above the right eye.
-It has a 640 x 360 resolution and hangs just out of the way of the wearer's line of sight.
+It has an acceptable 640 x 360 resolution and hangs just out of the way of the wearer's line of sight.
 For the wearer, this personalized display acts as a much bigger screen, one that's equivalent to a 25-inch HDTV sitting eight feet away.

 The Google Glass dimensions are 5.25-inches at its widest point and 8-inches at its longest point.
 It's too long and wide to fit into my pocket, even though I've been able to carry a Nexus 7 tablet in my jeans' back pocket with a little squeeze.